Functional Horseshoe Priors for Subspace Shrinkage: Introduction

-In \eqref{eq:normal_mean}, we can either make parametric assumptions (e.g., linear or quadratic dependence on $x$) regarding the shape of $f$, or model it nonparametrically using splines, wavelets, Gaussian processes, etc. Although one can examine a scatter plot or perform a goodness of fit test to ascertain the validity of a linear or quadratic model in \eqref{eq:normal_mean}, such an exercise is only feasible in relatively simple settings.
+In \eqref{eq:normal_mean}, one can either make parametric assumptions (e.g., linear or quadratic dependence on $x$) regarding the shape of $f$, or one may model it nonparametrically using splines, wavelets, Gaussian processes, etc. Scatter plots or goodness-of-fit tests can be used to ascertain the validity of a linear or quadratic model in \eqref{eq:normal_mean}, but such procedures are only feasible in relatively simple settings.
 In relatively complex and/or high dimensional problems, there is clearly a need for an automatic data-driven procedure to adapt between models of varying complexity.
+With this motivation, we propose the fHS prior that encourages shrinkage towards a parametric class of models embedded inside a larger semiparametric model, as long as a suitable projection operator can be defined.
+The main difference between the fHS prior and the standard HS prior is that the fHS prior introduces a more general notion of shrinkage which operates on the shape of an unknown function rather than shrinking a vector of parameters to zero.
+We provide a more detailed discussion on this in Section 5.1.

+The continuous nature of the prior allows development of a simple and efficient Gibbs sampler.
+As a consequence, the fHS procedure enjoys substantial computational advantages over traditional Bayesian model selection procedures based on mixtures of point mass priors, since they require computationally intensive search over large discrete model spaces.

-With this motivation, we propose the functional horseshoe prior that encourages shrinkage towards a parametric class of models embedded inside a larger semiparametric model, as long as a suitable projection operator can be defined.
-For example, in \eqref{eq:normal_mean}, $f$ will be shrunk towards a linear or quadratic function if such parametric assumptions are supported by the data, and will remain unshrunk otherwise.
-As noted already, our approach is not limited to the univariate regression context and can be extended to the varying coefficient model \citep{hastie1993varying}, density estimation via log-spline models \citep{kooperberg1991study}, and additive models \citep{hastie1986generalized}, among others; further details are provided in Section \ref{sec:sim}.
-In the additive regression context, the proposed approach is highly competitive to state-of-the-art procedures such as the {\it Sparse Additive Model} (SpAM) of \cite{ravikumar2009sparse} and the {\it High-dimensional Generalized Additive Model} (HGAM) by \cite{meier2009high}.
+Our approach is not limited to univariate regression and can be extended to the varying coefficient model \citep{hastie1993varying}, density estimation via log-spline models \citep{kooperberg1991study} and additive models \citep{hastie1986generalized}, among others.
+Further details are provided in Section \ref{sec:sim}.
+In the additive regression context, the proposed approach performs comparably to state-of-the-art procedures like the {\it Sparse Additive Model} (SpAM) of \cite{ravikumar2009sparse} and the {\it High-dimensional Generalized Additive Model} (HGAM) of \cite{meier2009high}.